6th January 2021

 The harsh reality is that very few businesses last forever and there may come a time when you need to consider dissolving your limited company.
 There are a whole host of reasons why you may be looking into this option; your business may have been successful but has now served its purpose, or maybe it never got off the ground at all and has been sitting dormant ever since.

-If you are considering dissolving your company, you are not alone.
-In fact 490,738 companies were dissolved in the 12 months up to the end of March 2018.
-Here we present answers to the most frequently asked questions regarding company dissolution:
+If you are considering dissolving your company, here are answers to the most frequently asked questions regarding company dissolution:

 To dissolve a company, which is also known as ‘dissolution’ or ‘striking off’, is a way of closing down a limited company by removing its name from the official register held at Companies House.
 Once the name is removed from the register, the company no longer legally exists.